-Alex is recommended by The Legal 500 2017 as a leading junior for industrial disease.
+Alex is recommended by Chambers & Partners (Band 1) as a leading junior for industrial disease.

 Alex’s practice encompasses the full range of conditions caused by work.
 He has a busy workload including advising in conference, attending settlement meetings and trial work.
 He enjoys the technical issues which disease cases frequently involve, both as to liability and causation of injury, and he frequently litigates cases involving contentious expert evidence.